port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Create cloud resource using IaC
+# Create cloud resources using IaC

 This guide takes 7 minutes to complete, and aims to demonstrate: